thebitmonk/send_post_api/docs/AccountpaymentApi.md

-Responds back with slice of pricing plans
+Responds back with slice of pricing plans <br>

 ### Example
 ```javascript